Lucy Knight: Season 6

-Lucy's role in the early episodes of season 6 is rather small, having only minor sub plots such as helping a young artist who is using cocaine or by urging Dr. Dave Malucci to come forward and admit his possible mistake when using a Bunsen Burner that was thought to have caused an explosion in the ER.
+Lucy's role in the early episodes of season 6 is smaller than season 5 with minor sub plots, such as helping a young artist who is abusing cocaine and urging Dr. Dave Malucci to come forward and admit he may have caused an explosion in the ER by possibly forgetting to turn off a bunsen burner.

-Lucy clashed with nurse Carol Hathaway when they both make a plea for the last bed in a rehab clinic.
+Lucy clashes with nurse Carol Hathaway when they both make a plea for the last bed in a rehab clinic.
 The bed ultimately goes to Hathaway's patient, which creates renewed friction between the pair when the patient does not show up for treatment.
 Lucy also clashes with Dr. Cleo Finch when Finch undermines Lucy's judgment in regard to a young boy and his mother who both have alcohol abuse problems.

-Lucy is finally able to come into her own and show her potential in the Christmas episode "How the Finch Stole Christmas" when patient Valerie Paige comes to the ER in desperate need of a heart transplant.
-Lucy goes above and beyond to ensure Valerie gets the life saving procedure - even going so far as to bang on Dr. Robert Romano's door in the middle of the night on Christmas Eve.
+Lucy shows her potential in the Christmas episode "How the Finch Stole Christmas" when patient Valerie Paige comes to the ER in desperate need of a heart transplant.
+Lucy goes above and beyond to ensure Valerie receives a life-saving procedure - even going so far as to wake Dr. Robert Romano, the only surgeon qualified to perform the surgery required, at his house in the middle of the night on Christmas Eve.
 Though initially angry with her, Romano agrees to perform the operation after Lucy berates him for his seemingly flippant attitude towards the dying patient.
-Though she faces a reprimand from Romano, he seems to have more respect for her from then on.
+Romano seems to gain respect and some fondness for her and even allows her to assist in the complex surgery.

 Later in the episode "The Domino Heart", Lucy is devastated when Valerie dies from complications after another surgery.
 This makes her ponder her time at County General and prompts her to give a moving speech to Dr. Luka Kovac about it: "It's never been very easy for me to be here, sometimes I felt like I would never fit in.
 But at the beginning of every day I have been grateful that I'm walking in here of my own choosing and not being carried in here on some gurney and at the end of every day if I have helped just one person, it's been worth it.
 And that didn't happen today and it makes me sad...".
 Kovac reminds her that her day is not yet over and that she may still help that one person.
 At that moment another patient arrives near the ambulance bay, and Kovac asks her to assist.
 The episode ends with the two of them rushing the patient into the ER and Kovac teaching Lucy procedures and asking her questions.